-This was Dan’s lightbulb moment, the idea that set his business plan on fire and propelled him towards the Scottish Enlightenment.
+It was the idea that set his business plan on fire and propelled him towards the Scottish Enlightenment as a concept.
 ‘I had no interest in Glasgow’s history until that slave walk.
 Then it enthralled me.’
 James McCune Smith’s name ‘went in one ear and stayed,’ fuelling Taylor’s vision for the café.

 And it’s precisely the history which transforms wholesome meals into intellectual elegies.
 The menu itself is ‘enlightened’ and the food is unfussy, perfectly presented and honestly gratifying.
 Dan dryly insists that his resident chef Harrie ‘deserves all the cooking accolades; I just slice olives.’

 The lunchtime filled sandwiches are ‘ethical and organic,’ the bread complementing the frequently local flavours that fall inside.
 Meats are paired with salsa or sauce, soups are steaming and seasonal, pre-lecture porridge glitters with seeds and chocolate slivers… And just try to escape without trying the tumble of cakes on the counter: scones served toasted with ‘sex jam, it’s that good’, vanilla cupcakes, red velvet cake and warm lemon loaf.

 Cross the Cross and educate your stomachs on Duke Street.